Over-Wintering Hummingbirds in the Puget Sound Area

 "You may have heard rumors that keeping feeders out too late into the fall will confuse hummingbirds..."

-We have two species of hummingbirds here in the Pacific Northwest, but only the Anna's hummingbirds stick around through the winter.
+While we have a number of different species of hummingbirds that live in the Northwest for some period of time, it is only the Anna's hummingbirds that stick around through the winter.

-These are the brilliant green visitors you’ll see popping by for a quick hello even when there’s snow on the ground.
-They happily thrive right through even the longest and coldest winters around here.
+These are the brilliant, green-feathered visitors (males have a touch of pink on their heads) that you’ll see popping by for a quick hello, even when there’s snow on the ground and it seems like they couldn't possibly want to be flying around.
+And yet, they happily thrive, right through the longest and coldest of NW winters.

 Remarkably Resilient